May 17, 2017

-- Now create a little if statement that tests if the stock is zero or less and makes that a zero and if the stock is greater than 0, make that a 1 – this is really a boolean indicator to show if the item has stock or not.
+- Create a little “if statement” that tests if the stock is zero or less and makes that a zero, and if the stock is greater than 0, make that a 1 – this is really a Boolean indicator to show if the item has stock or not.
 You can get fancier with this later, but this is a good starting point.

-- Take this stockout flag and multiply it by the value of the average forecast to get a weighted forecast result.
-Add that up per ABC (or other group if you want) and divide by the potential forecast value to get an achieved fill rate per group.
+- Take this stock-out flag and multiply it by the value of the average forecast to get a weighted forecast result.
+Add that up per ABC (or other groupings if you want) and divide by the potential forecast value to get an achieved fill rate per group.

-I’d do this analysis quickly each week for a period to get a view if this is getting better or worse using your policy parameters you are using for ordering.
-If the result is not as great as you wanted then start considering higher factors in that safety stock calculation we spoke of the other day.
+It’s advisable to do this analysis each week for a while to determine if this is getting better or worse using the policy parameters you are using for ordering.
+If the result is not as great as you wanted, then start considering higher factors in that safety stock calculation we touched on earlier in the course.

 Value of the orders

-So it may not just be the result of previous orders that you want to consider here.
-You see when we amend these parameters we change the next order.
-In one of the following lessons, we will talk about calculating those ideal levels off these inputs and calculating an order per product.
-It is an important consideration for most whether we can actually afford to buy against the policy set.
+It may not just be the result of previous orders that you want to consider here.
+You see when we amend these parameters, we change the next order.
+In one of the following lessons, we will talk about calculating those ideal levels from these inputs and calculating an order per product.
+It is important to consider whether we can actually afford to buy against the policy set.
 So make sure to check the resulting orders created by the policy you set here and see that this can be afforded now.
-If now, consider smaller replenishment cycles for the products and maybe lower service levels so that you can gradually improve the result in your business at a rate it can afford.
+For now, consider smaller replenishment cycles for the products and maybe lower service levels so that you can gradually improve the result in your business at a rate you can afford.